-121.7 Conduct
+11.7 Conduct

-Officers will comply with the Officers' Code of Conduct, the Protocol for-on Officer/Member\and Officer Relations, the Member and Officer Interests Protocol, and the Local Code for Councillors Members and Officers dealing with Pelanning Mmatters as set out in Part 5.
+Officers will comply with the Officers' Code of Conduct, the Protocol for Member and Officer Relations, the Member and Officer Interests Protocol, and the Local Code for Members and Officers dealing with Planning Matters as set out in Part 5.

-112.8 Employment
+11.8 Employment

-The recruitment, selection and dismissal of officers will comply with the Officer Employment Procedure Rules set out in Part 4-of this Constitution.
+The recruitment, selection and dismissal of officers will comply with the Officer Employment Procedure Rules set out in Part 4.